UMBC’s Premier Scholars Programs

 Priority Deadline: January 15

-* With the exception of the Cyber Scholars Program and Sherman Teacher Education Scholars Program, the scholars programs are open only to incoming freshman applicants.
+* With the exception of the Cyber Scholars Program and Sherman Teacher Education Scholars Program, the scholars program applications are only open to incoming first-year students.